-Although summertime is dwindling down and we are getting ready to head back to school, it is important to keep in mind proper sun safety.
-Protection from UV rays is important year round as skin cancer is the most common form of cancer in the United States.
+Skin safety is important year round as skin cancer is the most common form of cancer in the United States.
 Fortunately, when caught early skin cancer is highly treatable.

 3 Types of Cells in the Epidermis

-Prevention is Key to Avoiding Skin Damage
+Prevention Is Key to Avoiding Skin Damage

 Practicing good sun safety year round is the best way to prevent skin cancers.
 This is often overlooked in the cooler months but sun exposure and damage can occur even on a cloudy day.
-Some things you can do to protect your skin are:

-- Shade- stay under a tree, umbrella, or shelter
+- Shade- Stay under a tree, umbrella or shelter.

-- Protective clothing- wear long sleeves or pants.
-Tightly woven fabrics provide better protection; some clothing is certified to offer UV protection
+- Protective clothing- Wear long sleeves or pants.
+Tightly woven fabrics provide better protection; some clothing is certified to offer UV protection.

-- Sunscreen- a thick layer on all exposed skin, including your ears and back of the neck.
+- Sunscreen- Apply a thick layer on all exposed skin, including your ears and back of the neck.
 Look for a broad spectrum sunscreen with a higher SPF to provide more protection.
 Don’t forget to reapply every 2 hours and check the expiration date.

 ABCDE Rule to Checking Your Skin